Interview: 2009 USBC Competitor Michael Phillips (Intelligentsia)

 773 348 8058

 From March 5-8, the Oregon Convention Center in Portland is hosting the United States Barista Championship.
-Leading up to the USBC, Food GPS is showcasing baristas who placed in the Top 6 in their respective region and decided to compete for greater glory.
-Here’s a contender for the American coffee crown.
+Leading up to the USBC, I’m showcasing contenders for the American coffee crown.
 Meet Michael Phillips, a Great Lakes Regional Barista Competition Finalist from Intelligentsia Coffee in Chicago.

-How high the bar for the great lakes has risen.
-This region was always tough but now n days its just flat out fierce.
+Michael Phillips: How high the bar for the great lakes has risen.
+This region was always tough but now n days it’s just flat out fierce.